Here you will learn the three (3) steps to write an essay that is worth 80%, or more.

-I've observed that many Alberta students do not know what is expected of them on an essay.
+I've observed that many students do not know what is expected of them on an essay.
 Part of the problem is that many students are not paying attention.
-However, some teachers are partly to blame as well.
-Some teachers make essay writing sound more complicated than it is or the teacher has a very particular style that they want the students to follow.
-(However, if you want the marks, you'd better follow your teacher's style.)
-Either way, I can help you understand what is going on, learn the rules and learn the styles.
+However, your teacher may partially be a fault too.
+Some teachers make essay writing sound more complicated than it is or your teacher may have a very complicated style that he or she wants you to follow.
+(Then again, if you want the marks, you'd better follow your teacher's style!!)

 You will laugh but the MAJORITY of bad essays start here.
 The student (you) didn't read the question.
 You "looked" at the question and ran off with the first idea (not the best idea) that came into your head and starting writing.
 Wrong.